ojosproject/website/docs/website/members-json.md

 - `website.value`
 - `contributions`

-Once you do that, let Carlos know so that it's merged onto the `main` branch.
+**DO NOT COMMIT DIRECTLY ON THE MAIN BRANCH.** Create a separate branch and open a Pull Request.
+Once you do that, let Carlos know and he will review and merge it into `main`.

 :::warning